The Sherwin-Williams (NYSE:SHW) Updates FY 2021 Earnings Guidance

-The Sherwin-Williams (NYSE:SHW) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $9.150-$9.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.390.
+The Sherwin-Williams (NYSE:SHW) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $8.350-$8.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.210.
 The company issued revenue guidance of -.

+Several equities research analysts recently issued reports on the stock.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of The Sherwin-Williams from $315.00 to $320.00 and gave the company a buy rating in a research note on Wednesday, July 28th.
+Loop Capital boosted their target price on shares of The Sherwin-Williams from $300.00 to $310.00 and gave the stock a buy rating in a research report on Wednesday, June 9th.
+Citigroup lowered shares of The Sherwin-Williams from a buy rating to a neutral rating and cut their target price for the stock from $331.00 to $309.00 in a research report on Thursday, September 9th.
+Royal Bank of Canada cut their target price on shares of The Sherwin-Williams from $340.00 to $330.00 and set an outperform rating for the company in a research report on Wednesday.
+Finally, KeyCorp boosted their target price on shares of The Sherwin-Williams from $320.00 to $330.00 and gave the stock an overweight rating in a research report on Monday, August 2nd.
+Three research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+According to data from MarketBeat, The Sherwin-Williams presently has a consensus rating of Buy and an average price target of $340.28.

-A hedge fund recently raised its stake in The Sherwin-Williams stock.
-Morgan Stanley lifted its holdings in The Sherwin-Williams Company (NYSE:SHW) by 123.4% during the 2nd quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 2,950,247 shares of the specialty chemicals company’s stock after acquiring an additional 1,629,745 shares during the period.
-Morgan Stanley owned approximately 1.12% of The Sherwin-Williams worth $803,794,000 as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 75.94% of the company’s stock.
+An institutional investor recently raised its position in The Sherwin-Williams stock.
+Morgan Stanley boosted its holdings in The Sherwin-Williams Company (NYSE:SHW) by 123.4% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 2,950,247 shares of the specialty chemicals company’s stock after buying an additional 1,629,745 shares during the period.
+Morgan Stanley owned approximately 1.12% of The Sherwin-Williams worth $803,794,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 75.94% of the company’s stock.

 The Sherwin-Williams Company Profile